ArcBlock/forge-cli/README.md

   -h, --help                            output usage information

 Commands:
-  account:create                        Interactively create an account, guarded by a passphrase account:delete <address>              Delete an account by address account <address>                     Get an account info by address account:list [role]                   List all accounts stored in this node asset <address>                       Get asset info by address block [options] [height]              Get the block info from the running node help <subcommand>                     Show help of a sub command version                               Output version for all components, including forge-cli, forge, storage and consensus engine config [options] [action]             Read/Write chain/node config declare:node                          Declare the current node to be a validator candidate install|init [options] [version]      Download and setup forge release on this machine join <endpoint>                       Join a network by providing a valid forge web graphql endpoint to fetch config logs|log [type]                       Show logs for various forge components ps                                    List application status for forge (includes tendermint and ipfs) reset [options]                       Reset current chain state, run with caution simulate|simulator [action]           Start/stop simulator and generate some random data start [options]                       Start forge as a daemon in the background status|state [type]                   List the information of the chain and the node, chain|core|net|validator|all stop [options]                        Stop the forge daemon and all forge components upgrade                               Upgrade chain node to new version without reset web [options] [action]                Start or stop the web UI of running forge node workshop [action]                     Start or stop the did workshop create-project [options] [targetDir]  Create a project from forge starter projects protocol:compile [sourceDir]          Compile a forge transaction protocol to formats that can be deployed to ABT Node protocol:deploy [itxPath]             Deploy a compiled transaction protocol to ABT Node download [options] [version]          Download a forge release without activate it list|ls                               List forge releases installed locally use [version]                         Active an already downloaded forge release tx [hash]                             Get a tx detail and display tx:list                               List latest transactions checkin|poke                          Send a poke tx to the network to get tokens for test tx:send                               Send a signed tx to the network tx:sign                               Sign a transaction (base64) according to sender’s wallet stake [options] [show]                Stake to various entities: node/user/asset unstake                               Revert stakes to various entities wallet:create [options]               Create an local wallet and dump its public/private key
+  account <address>                     Get an account info by address account:create                        Interactively create an account, guarded by a passphrase account:delete <address>              Delete an account by address account:list [role]                   List all accounts stored in this node asset <address>                       Get asset info by address block [options] [height]              Get the block info from the running node checkin|poke                          Send a poke tx to the network to get tokens for test config [options] [action]             Read/Write chain/node config create-project [options] [targetDir]  Create a project from forge starter projects declare:node                          Declare the current node to be a validator candidate download [options] [version]          Download a forge release without activate it help <subcommand>                     Show help of a sub command install|init [options] [version]      Download and setup forge release on this machine join <endpoint>                       Join a network by providing a valid forge web graphql endpoint list|ls                               List forge releases installed locally logs|log [type]                       Show logs for various forge components protocol:compile [sourceDir]          Compile a forge transaction protocol to formats that can be deployed to ABT Node protocol:deploy [itxPath]             Deploy a compiled transaction protocol to ABT Node ps                                    List application status for forge (includes tendermint and ipfs) reset [options]                       Reset current chain state, run with caution simulate|simulator [action]           Start/stop simulator and generate some random data stake [options] [show]                Stake to various entities: node/user/asset start [options]                       Start forge as a daemon in the background status|state [type]                   List the information of the chain and the node, chain|core|net|validator|all stop [options]                        Stop the forge daemon and all forge components tx [hash]                             Get a tx detail and display tx:list                               List latest transactions tx:send                               Send a signed tx to the network tx:sign                               Sign a transaction (base64) according to sender’s wallet unstake                               Revert stakes to various entities upgrade                               Upgrade chain node to new version without reset use [version]                         Active an already downloaded forge release version                               Output version for all forge components wallet:create [options]               Create a local wallet and dump its public/private key web [options] [action]                Start or stop the web UI of running forge node workshop [action]                     Start or stop the did workshop

 Examples: